darlinghq/darling-docs/src/darling-prefix.md

 # Darling prefix

-Darling prefix is a [container](internals/basics/containerization.md) overlayed on top of a base macOS-like root file system located in `$installation_prefix/libexec/darling`.
-The default location is `~/.darling` and this can be controlled with the `DPREFIX` environment variable, very much like `WINEPREFIX` under Wine.
+A Darling prefix is a [container](internals/basics/containerization.md) overlayed on top of a base macOS-like root file system located in `$installation_prefix/libexec/darling`.
+The default prefix location is `~/.darling` and this can be controlled with the `DPREFIX` environment variable, very much like `WINEPREFIX` under Wine.

+Note that in order to change the prefix location with `DPREFIX`, you should `export` this variable in the current shell before running Darling.
+Using it only when running Darling (e.g. `DPREFIX=foo darling shell`) will not work as expected.

 The container uses overlayfs along with a user mount namespace to provide a different idea of `/` for macOS applications.